Demolition

 - Barricade fall hazards

-- Turn furnace back on if needed
+- Turn furnace back on if it was turned off

 - Turn electrical circuits back on if needed